mifzalfauzi/digestGPT/DEPLOYMENT.md

 # 🚀 Deployment Guide

-This guide provides detailed instructions for deploying DigestGPT to production using Render.com for the backend and Vercel for the frontend.
+This guide provides detailed instructions for deploying DocuChat to production using Render.com for the backend and Vercel for the frontend.

 ## 📋 Prerequisites